-How to increase the share capital of a company?
+How to make a capital increase in a limited company?

-In this post we are going to summarise how to increase capital in commercial companies, focusing on the requirements demanded by the Capital Companies Act for capital increases, specifically in limited companies.
+In this post we are going to summarise how to carry out a capital increase in a limited company, focusing on the requirements demanded by the Capital Companies Act

-What is a capital increase in a Limited Company?
+What is a capital increase in a Sociedad Limitada?

 As an introduction to understanding what a capital increase in a limited company is, we must define it correctly.
-The capital increase in a limited company is that legal operation by which the amount of share capital stated in the articles of association is increased.
-Therefore, in limited companies, capital increases are notarised, as they must be formalised in a notarial public deed.
+A capital increase in an SL is the legal operation by which the amount of share capital stated in the articles of association is increased.
+Therefore, it must be formalised in a public deed at a notary's office for share capital increases.

-Normally, the procedure of capital increase in companies serves to obtain new resources for the company to grow and expand future profits.
+Normally, the procedure of capital increase in an SL serves to obtain new resources so that the company can grow and expand future profits.
 It can also be used to reduce debt (in the case of an increase by compensation of credits).

 Capital increases can be made by creating new shares or by increasing the nominal value of the existing ones, as explained in article 295 of the Capital Companies Act.

-What is a capital increase with share premium?
+What is a capital increase in an SL with share premium?

 It consists of new partners entering a capital increase paying a premium based on the real value of the company, to pay the other partners a remuneration for the work already carried out by the company subject to the increase.